gatling/gatling/src/docs/content/reference/current/extensions/gradle_plugin.md

 ## Dependency management

-This plugin defines three [Gradle configurations](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.Configuration.html) `gatling`, `gatlingImplementation` and `gatlingRuntimeOnly`.
+This plugin defines three [Gradle configurations](https://docs.gradle.org/current/dsl/org.gradle.api.artifacts.Configuration.html):
+`gatling`, `gatlingImplementation` and `gatlingRuntimeOnly`.

-By default, plugin adds Gatling libraries to `gatling` configuration.
+By default, the plugin adds Gatling libraries to `gatling` configuration.
 Configurations `gatlingImplementation` and `gatlingRuntimeOnly` extend `gatling`, i.e. all dependencies declared in `gatling` will be inherited.
 Dependencies added to configurations other than these '`gatling`' configurations will not be available